Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/Full dark theme/Alternative scrollbars & tooltips/Alternative scrollbars/Readme.md

 ### Scrollbars-old.as.css
 ![Old scrollbars](https://i.imgur.com/2WBVmxY.png)

 This is the old default scrollbar of this theme.
-It's the similar to the current one, except it has a 3 colors gradient as background.
+It has flat colors and has a 3 colors gradient as background.

 ### Scrollbars-flat-colors.as.css
 ![Flat colors scrollbar](https://i.imgur.com/s668zt7.png)